The 26th AmendmentExplainers: Constitution History Voting Rights

 Yes, CIRCLE released a comprehensive report on Growing Voters that provides actionable steps for government, institutions, schools, organizations, media, campaigns, organizations, and young individuals to improve youth participation.

-Steps you can take to improve youth participation include:
+Steps you can take to improve youth voting participation include:

 - Check Out How Your State’s Measures on Voting Rights for Young People